steryu/UnityGame/README.md

     }
 }
 ```

-When the ability is chosen, a copy is is put in the `arsenal` to prevent overwriting the base values and at the same time a copy of the upgrade for that ability is made an put in the database while the old one is removed.
+When an ability is chosen, a duplicate is instantiated in the "arsenal," to prevent overwriting the base values.
+Simultaneously, a copy of the corresponding upgrade is made and added into the database, replacing the previous version.

 ```C#
 public void AddAbilityToArsenal(Ability ability)